NVIDIA/NeMo-Curator/docs/user-guide/image/classifiers/aesthetic.rst

     dataset_with_embeddings = embedding_model(dataset)
     dataset_with_aesthetic_scores = aesthetic_classifier(dataset_with_embeddings)

-    # Metdata will have a new column named "aesthetic_score"
+    # Metadata will have a new column named "aesthetic_score"
     dataset_with_aesthetic_scores.save_metadata()

 --------------------